sahaib9747/Django_Authentication_System/README.md

 * Authentication
 * Logout

-## how to run on local machien ?
+## how to run on local machine ?
 to run the application, You need to configure you machine first:
 * install python 3.8.10
 * create virtualenv
-* install all of the modules from requirements.txt file
+* install all the required modules from requirements.txt file
 * setup the database
 * run the server
 * enjoy